grahampugh/grahampugh.github.io/_posts/2017-12-22-slack-for-autopkg-jssimporter.md

 If you are using [AutoPkgr] to run your [AutoPkg] recipes, you have an in-built Slack notifier.
 But what if you are not using AutoPkgr?

 I've written an AutoPkg post-processor that you can call as part of a command-line AutoPkg run, to send a Slack notification using a webhook.
-I unimaginatively named it `Slacker`.
+I unimaginatively named it [Slacker](https://github.com/grahampugh/recipes/blob/master/PostProcessors/slacker.py).

 This version is configured specifically to notify that a JSS recipe ran and updated a software title.
 It would be easy to copy the post-processor and change the inputs for Munki or other recipe runs.